crafn/website/content/new_engine.md

 It should be clear now, that I want full control on handling the memory.
 To be fair, I don't know enough about specifics of modern processors.
 I know some useful heuristics originating from DoD, and understand on some level why they work.
 Based on that, I'd like a handful of different allocation schemes:

 - Linear allocation for temporary calculation/storage space.
 I want to have one of these cleared at the end of every frame, so I can allocate temp memory without worrying allocation overhead.
 Very useful for cheap temporary strings.
 This is like no-overhead RAII.
-- Block/pool allocation for contiguous storage of homogeneous data.
+- Pool allocation for contiguous storage of homogeneous data.
 Sometimes just an array/vector suffices, but becomes inconvenient if I want to have persistent handles to items without indirection.
+This is more like a container in C, while in C++ I used this as an afterthought per-class optimization.
 - Per-thread custom heaps operating in preallocated space.
 These get rid of the mutex and kernel calling `malloc` has, and can be tweaked further to perform better than any generic heap allocation algorithm.

 What I usually do with C to get a custom allocation scheme is to write two functions, alloc and free.
 In this project I have gone a bit further, and have an allocator info struct for containers to store.
 These "allocators" work like this: